New York judge issues limited gag order after Trump makes disparaging post about court clerk

-NEW YORK (AP) — A New York judge imposed a limited gag order on defendant Donald Trump Tuesday after the former president disparaged a key court staffer during his civil business fraud trial.
+NEW YORK (AP) — A New York judge quickly imposed a limited gag order in Donald Trump's civil business fraud trial Tuesday after the former president disparaged a key court staffer.

-Judge Arthur Engoron issued the order, which applies to all parties in the case and pertains only to verbal attacks on court staff.
-It came after Trump recirculated a disparaging social media post about Engoron’s principal law clerk, Allison Greenfield.
+Interrupting a long day of testimony, Judge Arthur Engoron issued the order, which applies to all parties in the case and pertains to verbal attacks on court staff.
+It came after Trump recirculated a critical social media post about Engoron’s principal law clerk, Allison Greenfield.

-Without naming Trump, Engoron said that a defendant in the case "posted to a social media account a disparaging, untrue and personally identifying post about a member of my staff.”
-He added that “personal attacks on members of my court staff are unacceptable, not appropriate” and not tolerated

-The post included a photo of Greenfield with Senate Majority Leader Chuck Schumer, D-N.Y., at a campaign event.
-Trump called that “palling around.”
-The Republican front-runner for president in 2024, has repeatedly cast the lawsuit and trial as a political attack by New York’s Democratic attorney general, Letitia James.
+The post included a photo of Greenfield with Senate Majority Leader Chuck Schumer, D-N.Y., posing for a picture at a public event.
+Trump, the Republican front-runner for president in 2024, has repeatedly cast the lawsuit and trial as a political attack by New York’s Democratic attorney general, Letitia James.
+Trump wrote that it was “disgraceful” that Greenfield was working with the judge in the courtroom.

-Trump also commented on the clerk on Monday, saying that she “should not be allowed to be in his ear on every single question” and “hates Trump.”

-The gag order came after Trump and lawyers for both sides repeatedly went into court behind closed doors during a lunch break.

 And Engoron set the record straight about a comment that the ex-president had touted as an important victory.